-Here’s a five point plan to avoid falling victim to pushy sales tactics:
+Use our eight-point plan to avoid falling victim to pushy sales tactics:

 1. Make an informed decision

 Take your time as you would any other kind of purchase.
 The salesperson is probably under pressure to meet targets – but don’t feel obliged to rush to sign up.

 Don't take only their word for it that whatever they are offering is the best, no matter how convincing their argument sounds.
 Do your own research and shop around to see what the competition is offering.

-3. Know your rights
+3. Know your rights about doorstep selling

-No Cold Calling Zones help combat doorstep crime in areas where unwanted rogue cold callers and doorstep crime is rife.
+“No Cold Calling Zones” help combat doorstep crime in areas where unwanted rogue cold callers and doorstep crime is rife.